-Document Revision: Discription of Change: Date:

-Version 1 Internal Policy

-Version 2 Revision
+Document Revision: Description of Change: Prepared by: Date: Resolution: Version 1 Internal Policy D. Cleave 23/05/2023 WPT13/95 Version 2 Revision

 1. Code of Conduct

 All Trustees of the Waitaki Power Trust ("the Trust") are bound by this Code of Conduct.
 The Code sets out key principles that govern the conduct of trustees, both individually and collectively.
 (Trustees are collectively referred to as the "board" within this document)